Estecka/mc-ALL-Death-Messages/README.md

 - `persistent`: Mobs that will not naturally despawn.
 - `ephemeral`: The negation of `persistent`
 - `hostile`: Mobs treated as hostile by the game's code.
 - `passive`: Mobs treated as passive by the game's code.
-This is _not_ the negation of `hostile; some mobs are neither hostile nor passive.
+This is _not_ the negation of `hostile`; some mobs are neither hostile nor passive.

 ### Custom categories
 Custom categories are defined in `.minecraft/config/alldeath-rules.json`.